agormp/treetool/README.md

-# TreeTool: python script for
+# TreeTool: python script for manipulating and analyzing phylogenetic trees

-Script used for data analysis in paper "XXX".
+Script used for data analysis in the paper "XXX".

 Converts between different tree file formats.
 Performs various manipulations and analyses on trees